umd-lib/databases-searcher/README.md

 # databases-searcher

-Python 3 Flask application to search the libanswers FAQ searcher.
+Python 3 Flask application to search the databases searcher.

 ## Requires